- Purchase the complete Expat Arrivals Berlin Guide (PDF)

 Outdoor activities in Berlin

 Active expats will find plenty to keep themselves busy in the city.
 While football (soccer) is probably the most popular sport in the capital, expats can also take part in a number of different outdoor activities such as horse riding or hiking.
-Cycling is a favourite pastime of Berlin residents and there are many great biking trails which will allow new arrivals to explore the city and its surrounds.
+Cycling is a favourite pastime of Berlin residents and there are many great biking trails which will allow new arrivals to explore the city and its surrounds on two wheels.
 Those that enjoy a spot of golf will find some great scenic golf courses also located close to the city.